Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Concluding remarks

-Optical responses in the presence of static DD interactions could be investigated, e.g., using atoms or polar molecules.
-The repulsive static DD interactions in a prolate and oblate trap can suppress inelastic losses in both systems even at high densities~\cite{Baranov12}.
-Dy atoms have a large magnetic moment \inline{\mu=10\mu_b}~\cite{Lu11}.
-For example, the 626nm transition has been used in magneto-optical trapping of $^{162}$Dy~\cite{Lucioni17}.
-For \inline{\bar\rho_{\rm{2D}} /k^2 \simeq 3.3}, this gives the average interatomic separation $0.09\lambda$ at the center of the trap and \inline{R_{\rm{dip}}\sqrt{\bar{\rho}_{\rm{2D}}} \simeq 0.4}, with \inline{R_{\rm{dip}}\simeq 21}nm.
+For alkali-metal atoms the magnitude of the magnetic dipole $|\mu|\alt \mu_B$ and $R_{\rm dip}$ is more than two orders of magnitude smaller than for the case of Dy.
+The simulation results in Fig.~\ref{fig: TransmissionDen004} then indicate that the static magnetic DD interactions between the atoms could not contribute to observable effects, e.g., in the coherent light scattering experiments of Ref.~\cite{Jennewein_trans}.

 Heteronuclear polar molecules possess large electric dipole moments whose strength can be controlled by orienting the molecule by external electric field~\cite{Schmidt22}.
 Also atomic Rydberg excitations under conditions of electromagnetically-induced transparency can be used to manipulate collective optical interactions~\cite{Pohl11,Mohl20} and the DD interaction between atoms in Rydberg states can be tuned to a weak-interaction regime~\cite{Kim21}.
+Rydberg transitions induce DD interactions resulting in level shifts that determine which atoms engage in resonant scattering of light.
+Consequently, the positions of the atoms that are resonant with the incoming light can become correlated due to the Rydberg DD interactions.
 Furthermore, in recent experiments, it has been demonstrated that polar molecules can be utilized in effectively controlling atomic resonances~\cite{Guttridge23}.
-Although obtained through Rydberg states, one could envisage a scenario in which an oblate trap of polar molecules exhibiting repulsive static DD interactions is placed on the top of a prolate atom trap.
+Although the control in Ref.~\cite{Guttridge23} was obtained through Rydberg states, one could envisage a scenario in which an oblate trap of polar molecules exhibiting repulsive static DD interactions is placed on the top of a prolate atom trap.
 The interactions between these molecules and the atoms could potentially be harnessed to ascertain, through induced atomic level shifts, which atoms can engage in resonant interactions with light.
 This selective process might ensure that only the atoms located atop the molecules are in resonance.
 Consequently, the position correlations initially associated with the molecules would be transferred to the optically interacting atoms.